n0dec/MalwLess/README.md

 These rules are parsed and written directly to the Windows EventLog.

 ## Releases
-You can download the latest releases on https://github.com/n0dec/MalwLess/releases
+You can download the latest release on https://github.com/n0dec/MalwLess/releases

 ## Usage
 #### Requirements